as4itakar/rich-minion-front/README.md

 ## RICH MINION

-npm run dev to check or visit https://rich-minion-front.vercel.app/.
+To check write npm run dev and set your env file or visit https://rich-minion-front.vercel.app/.
 Non responsive (don't have enough time).